sophieggee/fkagrace/_posts/2022-08-14-a-girl-on-the-phone.md

     But that same night, driving home screaming a gnarly duet of [Carly Simon’s “You’re So Vain”](https://open.spotify.com/track/2DnJjbjNTV9Nd5NOa1KGba?si=68e1296b4547425c) with my freshly-wronged sister, I realized I entertain it often.

-    I am reminded of the origin story of one of my closest friendships (with someone who I have the great fortune of being an in-person-friend to this summer).
+    I am reminded of the origin story of one of my closest friendships (with someone whom I have the great fortune of being an in-person-friend to this summer).
 We often jokingly credit an ex-best friend of ours for our closeness.
-In our sophomore year of high school, we shared the unfortunate experience of being left high and dry by someone in which we had invested far too much emotional currency.
+In our sophomore year of high school, we shared the unfortunate experience of being left high and dry by someone in whom we had invested far too much emotional currency.

     I remember feeling apprehensive about reaching out to my now best friend during this draining experience.
 And even shyer about crying in front of her.
 But I knew I couldn’t discuss the specifics with anyone else, and that she would be painfully familiar with my feelings.
 And I am so grateful I did.
 Processing this trauma alongside someone trustworthy enriched and validated the experience.
 And I felt what is arguably the most important feeling in any unprecedented event: seen.

     Not to mention the beautiful (and catharsis-rich) friendship it fostered.

-3. **Acknowledging the work and growth of another is far more important than recognizing existing strengths/talent.**
+**3. Acknowledging the work and growth of another is far more important than recognizing existing strengths/talent.**

     Sometimes, it’s not about the destination, but the friends we make along the way!
 Am I RIGHT, ladies!?